-It is a continuing commitment of the Board and the management of the Company to maintain a high standard of corporate governance practices and procedures to safeguard the interests of the Shareholders and enhance the performance of the Group.
-The Company has adopted and applied the principles as set out in the CG Code.
+The Company is committed to maintain a high standard of corporate governance practices and procedures to safeguard the interests of the Shareholders and enhance the performance of the Group.
+The Company has adopted and applied the code provisions as set out in the CG Code.

-During the year ended 31 December 2023, the Company complied with the applicable CG Code and principles, save for the deviations specified and explained below.
+During the year ended 31 December 2024, the Company complied with the applicable CG Code and principles, save for the deviations specified and explained below.